mobanisto/pinpit-gradle-plugin/README.md

-pinpitDownloadJdkMacosArm64 - Downloads the JDK for MacosArm64 that is used to derive a runtime to distribute with the app. pinpitDownloadJdkWindowsX64 - Downloads the JDK for WindowsX64 that is used to derive a runtime to distribute with the app. pinpitPackageDefault - Builds packages for all systems and architectures. pinpitPackageDefaultDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDistributableTarGzLinuxX64 - Builds a distributable TarGz archive for LinuxX64.
+pinpitDownloadJdkMacosArm64 - Downloads the JDK for MacosArm64 that is used to derive a runtime to distribute with the app. pinpitDownloadJdkWindowsX64 - Downloads the JDK for WindowsX64 that is used to derive a runtime to distribute with the app. pinpitPackageDefault - Builds packages for all systems and architectures. pinpitPackageDefaultAppImageLinuxX64 - Builds an AppImage self contained executable for LinuxX64. pinpitPackageDefaultDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageDefaultDistributableTarGzLinuxX64 - Builds a distributable TarGz archive for LinuxX64.